ajh17/neco-ghc/README.md

 neco-ghc was originally implemented by @eagletmt on July 25, 2010, and then ujihisa added some new features.

+Updated to remove neocomplete/neocomplcache/ycm ~~bullshit~~er, support,
+and uses detailed browse as default.

 ## Install

 * Install ghc-mod package by `cabal install ghc-mod`